The Summerall Guards: First Sergeant

 The First Sergeant is tasked with enforcing all standards and tasks given out by the Summerall Guard Commander.
-The First Sergeant ensures that discipline is achieved during practice and all deadlines are met by the unit.
+The First Sergeant ensures that discipline is achieved during practice and that all deadlines are met by the unit.
 He is the Commander's second in command and is prepared to assume command in his absence.
 The First Sergeant falls into the formation during performances and wears the standard dress uniform.

 Supply Sergeant

 The Supply Sergeant handles all logistical matters within the platoon.
-He is responsible for the issuing of the platoon's M1903 Springfield rifles and chrome plated parade bayonets, as well as any other required equipment to the members.
+He is responsible for the issuing of the platoon's M1903 Springfield rifles and chrome-plated parade bayonets, as well as any other required equipment to the members.
 The Supply Sergeant also coordinates with the school administration to secure lodging and travel arrangements when the Guards must travel to conduct performances.
-He also has the additional duty of ordering uniforms items for the unit.
+He also has the additional duty of ordering uniform items for the unit.
 The Supply Sergeant falls into the formation during performances and wears the standard dress uniform.